tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 The response of a `Validation` Test (i.e., an instance of a `bdqffdq:ValidationResponse`) MUST take one of three forms.

 1. A `Response.status` of "EXTERNAL_PREREQUISITES_NOT_MET" when an external resource (e.g., a `bdq:sourceAuthority`) is unavailable.
 Running the same Test on the same data at a different time may result in a different result.
+In this case, the Response.result MUST be empty.
 2. A `Response.status` of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the `Information Elements` (`bdqffdq:InformationElement`) are such that the Test cannot be meaningfully run.
+In this case, the Response.result MUST be empty.
 3. A `Response.status` of "RUN_HAS_RESULT" when the prerequisites for running the Test have been met, and in this situation:
   - A `Response.result` of either "COMPLIANT" if the values of the `Information Elements` (`bdqffdq:InformationElement`) meet the `Criteria`, or "NOT_COMPLIANT" if they do not.